Last month, I wrote about how to find a technical cofounder. Here is a follow-up.

 - “Do you know the risks involved in starting a company from scratch?
 Have you done this before?
 How comfortable are you with risk?
-How comfortable are you working with no salary for the forseeable future?”
+How comfortable are you working with no or little salary for the foreseeable future?”

 - “How comfortable are you with frequent change?
 Would you be willing to change the entire business model if we discover our current idea will not work?”